hashicorp/terraform-provider-tfe/website/docs/ephemeral-resources/agent_token.html.markdown

 # tfe_agent_token

-Generates a new agent token as an ephemeral value.
+Generates an ephemeral agent token for use during a Terraform run.

-Each agent pool can have multiple tokens and they can be long-lived.
-For that reason, this ephemeral resource does not implement the Close method, which would tear the token down after the configuration is complete.

-Agent token strings are sensitive and only returned on creation, so making those strings ephemeral values is beneficial to avoid state exposure.

-If you need to use this value in the future, make sure to capture the token and save it in a secure location.
-Any resource with write-only values can accept ephemeral resource attributes.
+Ephemeral agent pool tokens are only valid within the context of a single run, and are not stored in Terraform state.

+Ephemeral resources are provisioned during the plan phase of a run as well as the apply phase.

+If you need the agent token to remain valid for long-lived use, consider using the `tfe_agent_token` managed resource instead.

+~> **NOTE:** Ephemeral resources are a new feature and may evolve as we continue to explore their most effective uses.
+[Learn more](https://developer.hashicorp.com/terraform/language/v1.10.x/resources/ephemeral).

 ## Example Usage